 Armani Junior: This kids fashion brand was designed specifically for infants and children.
 The brand is best known for its sophisticated simplicity, sleek tailoring and classic colours.
 Taking inspiration from the adult line, sumptuous materials and attention to detail are combined to create a collection which is synonymous with quality.

-These sub-brands help Giorgio Armani to operate in many segments of the fashion apparel market.
+The corporate brand and sub-brands help Giorgio Armani to operate in many segments of the fashion apparel market.
 But this is not all.
 Not only does Armani straddle many segments of the same product category, but also many different product categories.

 But Armani has not stopped at fashion as a product category.
 Armani has extended the brand into multiple other categories, such as: